ralfebert/ledgerjournal/README.md

 ## License

-libledger is released under the MIT License.
+ledgerjournal is released under the MIT License.
 See LICENSE.md.